“I want to build a new website for my company.”

 If a customer is trying to reach a business, often the first business to pick up the phone is the one who gets the business.
 Make sure it’s yours.

 Keep in mind is that your website ultimately doesn't exist for you - it exists for your current and potential customers!
-Click To Tweet
+Share on XClear Understanding of Products/Services

 If your customer is still shopping, then they will tend to navigate to your products and services pages.
 Make sure these pages give clear detail on what it is that you will do for your customers.